web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

 This handler is called when a client sends a valid assertion from the authenticator.
 The default handler is `Webauthn\Bundle\Security\Handler\DefaultSuccessHandler`.

-Your custom handler have to implement the interface `Symfony\Component\Security\Http\Authentication\AuthenticationSuccessHandlerInterface` and be declared as a container service.
+Your custom handler has to implement the interface `Symfony\Component\Security\Http\Authentication\AuthenticationSuccessHandlerInterface` and be declared as a container service.

 When done, you can set your new service in the firewall configuration: